tiago-rorke/wandering-gaze/assembly_and_usage.md

 ## Unpacking
 1. Remove all the elements from inside the machine, marking them off the checklist.
 2. Remove the machine from inside the black frame cover.
-Lift it out by holding onto the vertical part (the short side) of the aluminium frame.  **Please do not lift from the horizontal part of the frame, or any other part of the machine.** After removing it, lay the machine face down on the large foam sheet.
+Lift it out by holding onto the vertical part (the short side) of the aluminium frame, near the black brackets.  **Please do not lift from the horizontal part of the frame, or any other part of the machine.** After removing it, lay the machine face down on the large foam sheet.
 3. To remove the black frame cover, first remove some of the surrounding foam.

 ## Frame